 Two Ph.D. fellowships for the study of engineering mechanics in the Institute of Flight Structures in the Department of Civil Engineering and Engineering Mechanics.
 U.S. citizenship or permanent residence required.

 Daniel and Florence Guggenheim Fellowships

 Two fellowships for the study of engineering mechanics in the Institute of Flight Structures.

 M. D. Hassialis Memorial Fellowship (2002)

 Gift of former students of the late Krumb Professor Emeritus Hassialis.
-Awarded to students of the Henry Krumb School of Mines in the field of Earth resources economics and management.
+Previously awarded to students of the Henry Krumb School of Mines.
+Now supports students in the Department of Earth and Environmental Engineering with a preference for those in the field of Earth resources economics and management.

 Designated to support first-year graduate students.

 Gift of Harry L. Hollingworth in memory of his wife to support women who are graduates of the University of Nebraska, with preference given to those who were born in Nebraska or received their earlier education there.